Economic Experts Working Group

 Professor of Economics at King’s College, London.
 He was, until August 2016, an External Member of the Monetary Policy Committee (MPC) at the Bank of England.
 Before joining the MPC, he was Director of the National Institute of Economic and Social Research.

 Professor of Economics at the University of Essex and Associate Director of Understanding Society, the UK's major longitudinal household survey.
 He is also a Research Fellow at the Institute for Fiscal Studies (IFS) where he was previously director of the consumption and saving research sector.

 Professor of Politics and International studies at Cambridge University and Co-director of the Bennett Institute for Public Policy.
 She was previously Professor of Economics at the University of Manchester and founder of the consultancy Enlightenment Economics.
-She was ONS Fellow for the 2016/17 programme and has now been reappointed after a fair and open competition.
+She was ONS Fellow for the 2016 to 2017 programme and has now been reappointed after a fair and open competition.
 She is a member of the Natural Capital Committee and was previously a BBC Trustee, serving as both Vice Chair and Acting Chair of the BBC Trust, a member of the Migration Advisory Committee, and of the Competition Commission.